Izza11/Bezier-Terrain/README.md

 - Bezier Terrain made from 4 bezier patches
 - animation of control points using Sin(time) function

+The code files are contained in the Asset folder.

 Download the BTerrain.exe along with the BezierTerrain_Data folder and run the .exe file.
 Use the mouse movement and buttons to rotate the scene